The Evolving DNA of an Independent School

 The building’s program transitions from more purpose-built spaces, such as labs for physics, biology and chemistry to more flexible spaces such as shared flex classrooms, the Entrepreneurship Center and the Center for Just Democracy.

 Minimizing the impact on the environment was a top priority in the design process.
-Solar photovoltaic panels that provide sustainable energy and a geothermal well field that provides most of the heating and cooling, as well as a highly efficient envelope, contribute to bringing the project close to Net Zero.
+Solar photovoltaic panels provide sustainable energy and a geothermal well field provides most of the heating and cooling.
+Combined with a highly efficient envelope, these contribute to bringing the project close to Net Zero.

 For more information contact Vinicius Gorgati or Marta Guerra-Pastrián.